jorgechvz/stitchtly-barscanner/README.md

 ## Web App

 We create a web app using React, Tailwind Css and NestJS, if you'd like to try it out.
-Check out [Stitchtly-BarScanner Web App](https://github.com/jorgechvz/textile-warehouse) for more details.
+Check out [Stitchtly BarScanner Web App](https://github.com/jorgechvz/textile-warehouse) for more details.

+### License

+This project is licensed under the MIT License.